maltetoelle/maltetoelle.github.io/_posts/2021-03-13-compare_mcmc_vi.md

 \end{aligned}
 $$

-We notice the above as the parameters of a log Gamma distribution, so, we can perform coefficient comparison and find the optimal variational distribution for $\alpha$ to be
+We notice the above as the parameters of a log Gamma distribution, so, we can perform coefficient comparison and find the optimal variational distribution for $$\alpha$$ to be

 $$
 q^*(\alpha) = \textrm{Gam}(\alpha|a_N,b_N) ~,